taehyun53/NYC-Yearly-High-School-Economic-Need/README.md

 • Used Describe() and Info() functions to see the types of columns and the statistical summary for numeric values.
 - Changed the data types for columns that weren't having

 • NaN's and Duplicated rows - There were 0 NaN values and no duplicate rows.
-However, if there were, for the numeric values, it would be better to input mean or median.
-If the NaN's were categorical, it would be good to use imputation.
+However, if there were, for the numeric values, it would be better to imput with median values because of the presence of outliers.
+For the categorical features, I would simply use the df['col name'].mode().

 • Column restructuring and filling or removing data gaps
 - 1. Switched the numeric values into percentages for simpler analysis.